HashakGik/OneTrainer-QT6/modules/ui/README.md

 - Each model has a `self.config` attribute which can be accessed safely with `Whatever.instance().getState(var)` and `Whatever.instance().setState(var, value)` (or unsafely with `Whatever.instance().config.var`)
 - The `with self.critical_region()` context manager allows to wrap a block of code that may become inconsistent if interrupted (e.g., computing something based on two variables)
 - The `SingletonConfigModel.atomic` decorator wraps an entire method to prevent inconsistencies.
 Note that this does not mean that every other thread is frozen, only that access to model variables is delayed until the method exits.
+- The `with self.freeze_state()` context manager creates a read-only frozen copy, from which `self.getState()` will transparently read.
+This is useful for situations in which there are multiple variables to read, and the user may change UI elements while a function is operating in the background.

 Although most of the processing in OneTrainer is handled by a single thread, it is good practice to block shared resources for the least amount necessary (i.e., avoid wrapping everything with `@SingletonConfigModel.atomic`, which would negate any performance improvement of an event-based GUI engine such as QT6).
+For now, for debugging simplicity, I am using only `getState/setState` for methods reading a single variable, and `@SingletonConfigModel.atomic` in every other case, making model classes basically monitors.
+In the future, a principled approach would be to freeze the state for read-only functions, and use critical regions for blocks of write accesses.

 ### Controllers
 Controller classes are finite-state machines that initialize themselves with a specific sequence of events, and then react to external events (slots/signals).